HaDo1802/E-Commerce_Analysis/README.md

 | 201702 | 62192  | 233373    | 733          | 116111.6  |
 | 201703 | 69931  | 259522    | 993          | 150224.7  |

 The table provides a snapshot of The eCommerce website performance over the first few months of 2017, including visits, pageviews, transactions, and revenue metrics.
-The author derive some insights from the provided monthly data:
+The I derive some insights from the provided monthly data:

  **Traffic and Engagement Patterns**: The number of visits and pageviews increased from January (`201701`) to March (`201703`), suggesting a growing website interest over time.
 Besides that, the increase in pageviews is a positive sign, indicating that users explore multiple pages during their visits, potentially finding the content engaging.